 10.1 Information Acquisition

-The acquisition of information to realistically simulate the electrical behavior of system components is a fundamental requirement for the development of a reliable interconnected transmission system.
-Therefore, FPL and the Customer shall submit specific information regarding the electrical characteristics of their respective facilities to each other as described below and in accordance with NERC Planning Standards or FRCC requirements, as applicable.
+FPL and the Customer shall submit specific information regarding the electrical characteristics of their respective facilities to each other as described below and in accordance with NERC Planning Standards or FRCC requirements, as applicable.

 10.2 Initial Information Submission by FPL

-The initial information submission by FPL shall occur no later than one hundred and eighty (180) days prior to Trial Operation and shall include transmission system information necessary to allow the Customer to select equipment and meet any system protection and stability requirements.
+FPL has provided Customer with Feasibility Studies and Facilities Studies associated with the Facility, which Studies are attached hereto as Appendices ________.
+Set forth on Appendix ___is information necessary to allow the Customer to select equipment and meet any system protection and stability requirements for Customer’s Interconnection Facilities required under this Agreement.

 10.3 Initial Information Submission by Customer

-The initial information submission by the Customer, including manufacturer information, shall occur no later than one hundred and eighty (180) days prior to the Trial Operation and shall include a completed copy of the generator data requirements contained in FPL’s Generation Interconnection Service request procedure.
-It shall also include any additional information provided to FPL for the Feasibility and Facilities Study.
-Information in the initial submissions shall be the most current Facility design or expected performance data.
-Information submitted for stability models shall be compatible with FPL standard models.
-If there is no compatible model, the Customer will work with a consultant mutually agreed to by the Parties to develop and supply a standard model and associated information.

-If the Customer’s data is materially different from what was originally provided to FPL pursuant to the Interconnection Study Agreement between FPL and Customer, then FPL will conduct appropriate studies to determine the impact on the FPL Transmission System based on actual data.
-The Customer shall not begin Trial Operation until such studies are completed.
+Customerhas previously submitted to FPL a copy of the generator data requirements contained in FPL’s Generation Interconnection Service request procedure, and such request is attached as Appendix _____.

 10.4 Information Supplementation

-Prior to Commercial Operation Date, the Parties shall supplement their initial information submissions described in Section 10.3 with any and all “as-built” Facility information or “as-tested” performance information that differs from the initial submissions or, alternatively, written confirmation that no such differences exist.
-The Customer shall conduct open circuit “step voltage” tests on the generator to verify proper operation of the generator’s automatic voltage regulator.
+Prior to Commercial Operation Date, the Customer shall conduct open circuit “step voltage” tests on the generator to verify proper operation of the generator’s automatic voltage regulator.
 Unless otherwise agreed, the test conditions shall include: (1) generator at synchronous speed; (2) automatic voltage regulator on and in voltage control mode; and (3) a five percent (5%) change in generator terminal voltage initiated by a change in the voltage regulators reference voltage.
 Recordings showing the responses of generator terminal and field voltages shall be provided to FPL.
 In the event that direct recordings of these voltages is impractical, recordings of other voltages or currents that mirror the response of the generator’s terminal or field voltage are acceptable if information necessary to translate these alternate quantities to actual generator terminal or field voltages is provided.
 The Customer may elect to provide recordings for only one generator when the other generators at the site are found to have identical design and response characteristics.
-Subsequent to Commercial Operation Date, the Customer shall provide FPL any information changes due to equipment replacement, repair, or adjustment.
-FPL shall provide the Customer any information changes due to equipment replacement, repair, or adjustment in the directly connected substation or any adjacent FPL-owned substation that may affect the Customer’s Interconnection Facilities equipment ratings, protection or operating requirements.
-The Parties shall provide such information no later than thirty (30) days after the date of the actual change in equipment characteristics.
+After the Commercial Operation Date, the Customer shall provide FPL any material information changes due to equipment replacement, repair, or adjustment.
+FPL shall provide the Customer any material information changes due to equipment replacement, repair, or adjustment in the directly connected substation or any adjacent FPL-owned substation that may affect the Customer’s Interconnection Facilities equipment ratings, protection or operating requirements.
+The Parties shall provide such information no later than thirty (30) days after the date of the equipment replacement, repair or adjustment.

 10.5 Information Exchange